LogoLogo

 Configuring the Embedded Experience

-Whether you're embedding a button to start a flow or integrating a widget that connects a third-party service (like Shopify), Fastn gives you the tools to build smooth, secure, and intuitive interacti
+Whether you're embedding a button to start a flow or integrating a widget that connects a third-party services, Fastn gives you the tools to build smooth, secure, and intuitive interactions.

-The Embedded Experience in Fastn allows you to integrate your automated flows directly into your own product or platform.
-This lets your users interact with flows visually—without needing to visit Fastn or understand its backend logic.
-It’s ideal for creating a seamless, white-labeled automation experience inside your app.
+The Embedded Experience in Fastn allows you to bring your automated workflows directly into your product or platform.
+This gives your users a seamless, interactive way to trigger and manage workflows, without needing to log into Fastn or understand its backend logic.

 Where Embedding Is Useful

-• Let customers trigger workflows from your app (e.g., sync product data or request reports).
+• Let customers trigger workflows from within your app (e.g., sync product data, send alerts, or request reports).

-• Enable end-users to authenticate with third-party services without leaving your platform.
+• Allow users to authenticate with third-party services (like Shopify, Slack, or Jira) without leaving your platform.

 • The Activate Shopify Export flow will perform multiple actions.
 It will prep the Elasticsearch database by handling index creation and import our required flows such as the exporting Shopify products, updating Shopify products and searching for Shopify products in Elasticsearch.
 Additionally, it will create the required webhooks in fastn and Shopify allowing product updates to be sent.